VishnupriyaN2305/HousingExploratoryAnalysisOfGeolocationalData/README.md

 # HousingExploratoryAnalysisOfGeolocationalData
-Machine Learning project that uses K Means Algorithm to predict the best housing place for hostel students in and around the University in the city.
+Machine Learning project involves the use of K-Means Clustering to find the best accommodation for students in a city, by classifying accommodation for incoming students on the basis of their preferences on amenities, budget and proximity to the location